karimhalaseh/Tensor-Network-Decompositions/README.md

 # Tensor-Network-Decompositions
 Implementation of algorithms in "Orthogonal Decomposition of Tensor Trains" (2020) by Karim Halaseh, Tommi Muller, and Elina Robeva.
-Paper available on arXiv at: %URL%
+Paper available on arXiv at: https://arxiv.org/abs/2010.04202

 Algorithms for orthogonal tensor trains of length 2 and matrix Diagonal-Orthogonal-Diagonal Decompositon (DODD) (Sections 3, 5, 6 in the paper) are implemented in Python, with the help of the TensorLy package, and are located in the Python folder.